Sex offender registry: Ireland

-Republic of Korea
+South Korea

-In 2000, South Korea implemented sex offender registry system aimed at enhancing public safety and preventing sexual crimes.
-The system is managed by the Ministry of Justice.

-In addition to the registry, South Korean government has implemented measures such as mandatory electronic monitoring for convicted child sex offenders and public disclosure of their personal information upon release.
-These initiatives aim to deter potential offenders and inform the public about individuals with a history of sexual offenses.
+South Korea implemented sex offender registry system by 2000 and managed by the Ministry of Justice.
+In addition, South Korean government has also implemented more measures such as mandatory electronic monitoring for convicted child sex offenders and disclosure of their information upon release.

 New Zealand

 The New Zealand Government planned to introduce a sex offenders register by the end of 2014.
 It is managed by the New Zealand Police and information is shared between the police, Child, Youth and Family, the Department of Corrections, the Ministry of Social Development, and the Department of Building and Housing—government agencies which deal with child safety.
 Like the Australian and British registers, the New Zealand sex offenders register is not accessible to the general public but only to officials with security clearance.
 It also includes individuals who have been granted name suppression.
 This proposed register received support from both the Fifth National Government and the opposition Labour Party.
 However political lobby group the Sensible Sentencing Trust criticised the register for its lack of public access.

 On 4 August 2014, the New Zealand Cabinet formally approved the establishment of a sex offenders register.
 According to the Minister of Police and Corrections Anne Tolley, Cabinet has agreed to allocate $35.5 million over the next ten years for the technology component of the register and initial ICT work is underway as of 14 August 2014.
 The sex offenders' register was expected to be operational by 2016 once enabling legislation ws passed and changes were made to the Corrections Act to enable information sharing.
 On 14 October 2016, the New Zealand Government formally established the Child Sex Offender Register (CSO Register) under the Child Protection (Child Sex Offender Government Agency Registration) Act 2016.
 The CSO Register is administrated by the police with the support of the Department of Corrections.
 The general public does not have access to the CSO Register.
 Only Police and Corrections personnel monitoring convicted child sex offenders have access to the database.